Dog of Death: Cultural references

-The episode contains several references to previous episodes of The Simpsons.
-For instance, Santa's Little Helper gets picked up by a car on a street called "Michael Jackson Expressway", a reference to the season-three premiere episode "Stark Raving Dad", in which Mayor Quimby had the expressway renamed in honor of an expected visit by Michael Jackson.
-In another scene, Ned Flanders is seen wearing his "Assassin" running shoes from the season-two episode "Bart's Dog Gets an "F".
-The flyer Homer replaces with the "lost pet" notice is Principal Skinner's "Have you seen my body?" flyer from "Bart the Murderer".
+It contains several references to past episodes of The Simpsons.
+Santa's Little Helper gets picked up by a car on "Michael Jackson Expressway", a reference to the season premiere "Stark Raving Dad", where Mayor Quimby had the expressway renamed in honor of an expected visit by Michael Jackson.
+It references several controversies about Jackson; Brockman's butler tells him that his pet llama bit Ted Kennedy and Mr. Burns is sleeping in a hyperbaric chamber as part of his longevity treatment.
+At the Burns Mansion, Ned Flanders is seen wearing his "Assassin" running shoes from "Bart's Dog Gets an 'F".
+The flyer Homer replaces with the "lost dog" notice is Principal Skinner's "Have you seen my body?" flyer from "Bart the Murderer".
+This episode has the first time someone other than Homer says "D'oh!" – Lisa, when she is assigned to do a report on Nicolaus Copernicus and realizes she does not have any reference books, utters the phrase.
+On Santa's Little Helper's travels, he visits Swartzwelder County, a reference to the episode's writer, John Swartzwelder.